stickies-v/bitcoin-devwiki/AssertLockHeld-PRs.md

 #### Disadvantages of 1A Approach

-- Will only detect problems if using Clang and configured with `--enable-debug` (not enabled by default).
+- Will only detect problems locally if using Clang and configured with `--enable-debug` (not enabled by default).
+Checks are enforced on every PR and on the master branch in QA.
 - Problems are reported in the form of compile time warnings which can be missed unless configured with `--enable-werror` (not enabled by default).
 - May not detect problems if [Clang has bugs](https://github.com/bitcoin/bitcoin/pull/19865#issuecomment-687604066).
 There is already some strange behavior that the amount of warnings produced [depends on the order of the attributes](https://github.com/bitcoin/bitcoin/pull/19668#discussion_r467244459).
 - [Known limitations exist](https://clang.llvm.org/docs/ThreadSafetyAnalysis.html#limitations).